SuneetPatil/aws-serverless-boilerplate/README.md

 - Identifies the user based on the provided `email` or `phone_number`.
 - Uses Cognito’s `AdminInitiateAuth` with `CUSTOM_AUTH` or `OTP` challenge flow to verify OTP.
 - On successful authentication:
+    - If attribute(email/phone_number) is not verify, explictly verify it
     - Checks in the PostgreSQL `sessions` table if an active session already exists for the user.
     - If another active session is found:
         - Returns a flag prompting the user to confirm logout of the previous session.